goelrhea1992/goelrhea1992.github.io/_posts/2015-07-19-the-motorcycle-diaries.md

 </p>

 <p>
   Towards the end of their journey, they volunteered to serve leprosy-affected people in San Pablo.
-Guevara felt sick looking at the poor people packed in small, filthy boats while travelling in spacious, luxurious boats himself and othe rhigh class officials.
+Guevara felt sick looking at the poor people packed in small, filthy boats while travelling in spacious, luxurious boats himself with other high class officials.
 </p>

 <p>